#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 My room had none of that, just a crummy old trouser press and a single bed.

 I thought they had two single beds and a double, said John, perking up.
-Oh no, mine had just had one and it was too soft to sleep on or build anything out of and the shower gel was empty
+Oh no, mine had just had one and it was too soft to sleep on or build anything out of and the shower gel was empty.

-hey john dave chimed in what services do you want to tick off today
+Hey John, Dave chimed in.
+What services do you want to tick off today?

-shall ask giles if we can stop at both they're too close john said and i want to go to gloucester and that's in the middle well we can't go to all three can we but Would you like me to have a word with Giles and see if, maybe, if we stop at the one of the main services and fill up with petrol in the garage at the other?
+But Would you like me to have a word with Giles and see if maybe we stop at the one of the main services and fill up with petrol in the garage at the other?
+Would that count to tick off?

 Yes.